 At that time, in my mind’s Alzheimer’s stage, I know she was not capable of thinking and making this kinda thing up.
 During that stage my mom was a little diva, stubborn, and used to said hurtful words when she was not happy with me.
 I was lucky I have an experienced teacher who advised and taught me to understand and not to take my mom’s insults to me personally.

 As my mom’s Alzheimer progresses and I have acquired patience, my mom has become cheerful and happy, like a baby.
 But occassionally, she would call out to her Ku Ma as if she was there or that she misses her.
-She remembers no one else, not her late husband, sisters, her children or even her friends of over 50 years.
+She remembers no one else, not her late husband (my dad), sisters, her children or even her friends of over 50 years.

-And I always wondered, if Ku Ma has always been there, watching over mom.
-It would be nice if she does.
+I always felt that Ku Ma has always been keeping a close eye and watching over my mom.
 I do not ever want to let my grandaunt down for the love and sacrifice she had in raising me for the first 9 years of my life.